-The feminists views regarding pregnancy and especially terminating the same as the sole decision of the mother is also not acceptable as it is related to survival of the human race.
+The feminists views regarding pregnancy and especially terminating the same as the sole decision of the mother is also not acceptable as it is related to the survival of the human race.
 I hope even feminists themselves will be thankful to their mothers for not terminating them in her womb as a right of the mother.
 Modern day ultra feminists have raised the demand of not feeding their male child and only nurturing the female babies.
 These radical theories will only create immense gender imbalance in society.

 Feminists’ views on the family being an oppressing system for women is scary for many as this is the biggest strength the human race has.
 We have formed families because we wanted to safeguard ourselves from the dangerous outside world and have that bonding keep us going even in difficult times.
 However, we have seen that in recent times our family system is attacked by feminists in designing different family breaking laws and promoting divorces in the name of unshackling the womanhood from patriarchy.
-This will create immensely selfish and fragmented world with a high rate of corruption and crime.
+This will create an immensely selfish and fragmented world with a high rate of corruption and crime.

 In order to make women sexually free, feminists are opposing the theories of monogamy and promoting polygamy instead.
 It is basically the concept of ‘My Body My Choice’ and ‘I decide who will penetrate the same and when’.
 This is in a way promoting and legalizing prostitution and adultery.
 We have already seen steps taken by many feminist groups in that direction.
 In India National Commission for Women (NCW) has made adultery a non-punishable offence for women.
 Recently many women’s groups are advocating to make this non-criminal for men as well.
 In Bangladesh too, feminist groups are demanding Adultery to be legal for women.
 This is another proposition by feminists which will surely lead to rampant prostitution in society.